Tony Robbins is known for his firewalk. Even Oprah has done it!

-- If you are taking part or planning any high-risk activities (i.e. extreme sports), make sure emergency personnel (first-aid responders, police, ambulance, etc.) are on standby.
-You may not need them all on-site, but be sure to have their contact information with you.
+- If you’re taking part or planning any high-risk activities (i.e. extreme sports), make sure emergency personnel (first-aid responders, police, ambulance, etc.) are on standby with contact information on hand.

 - If something goes wrong, begin damage control right away!
 This could involve getting people out-of-the-way, administering medical aid or putting out fires (sometimes literally!).

 - Don’t be defensive.
-Appoint a team member to deal with any media and be honest about what happened.
+Appoint a team member to deal with any media and clients.

 - Conduct a post-mortem (term used for follow-up after each event.
-This should be done for all your events so you learn, even if nothing went wrong) to uncover lessons learned.
+This should be done for all your events anyway) to uncover lessons learned.